-The A+ program supports every student in the high school and academy to reach his full academic potential.
-Students are encouraged to take responsibility for their own learning in a supportive environment with a multitude of resources including small group and individual tutoring services, technological aides, study groups, review sessions, practice tests, academic counseling, and psychological testing.
-The A+ Academy Learning Center features Kurzweil equipped computers, printers, individual study carrels, small group seating to facilitate one-on-one tutoring and group study sessions, a quiet room, smart board and carpet for a quiet, welcoming atmosphere.
-The Learning Center is open to all students before school, during school and after the school day.
+The A+ program supports every student in the high school and academy to reach his full potential.
+Students are encouraged to take responsibility for their own learning in a supportive, welcoming environment with a multitude of resources including small group and individual tutoring services, technological aides, study groups, review sessions, practice tests, academic counseling, and psychological testing.
+The A+ Learning Center is open to all students before school, during school and after school.